OpenDDS/OpenDDS/docs/android.md

    - Windows and Linux were tested, but macOS should work as well.
  - [Android Native Development Kit (NDK)](https://developer.android.com/ndk/)
    r18 or higher.
-[Building with the NDK directly](#using-the-ndk-directly) requires ACE7/TAO3 and NDK r19 or higher.
+[Building with the NDK directly](#using-the-ndk-directly) requires NDK r19 or higher.
 You can download it separately from android.com or using the SDK Manager that comes with Android Studio.
 If you download the NDK using the SDK Manager, this is located in `$SDK/ndk-bundle`.
  - Some knowledge about OpenDDS and Android development will be assumed, but more OpenDDS knowledge will be assumed than Android knowledge.